Natural air conditioning

 The roof, facade and floor insulation throughout the facility comply with the most stringent sustainability requirements, including triple glazing.

 In addition, various high-tech systems have been implemented in the hotel such as heat exchangers in the showers, a smart home automation system and a smart energy monitoring system ensure extra energy-savings.

 The result is a smart building in which revolutionary eco-technology has been applied to create a comfortable and healthy indoor climate!

-Altogether, this means that the building has an EPC-0 rating and BREEAM Excellent certification.
+Altogether, this means that the building has an EPC-0 rating and will receive a BREEAM Excellent certification.